Tips on Applying

 Faculty choose their SoCo students based largely on your answers to the application questions.
 SoCo does NOT use the transcript, resume, recommendations, or external prizes as part of the application process.

-The application will ask you to answer two standard questions (plus any seminar-specific questions set by the faculty):
+The application will ask you to answer two standard questions (plus any seminar-specific questions set by the faculty) and two administrative questions.
+The answers to administrative questions are not seen by faculty when they review applications:

 Application Advice